Chicago to file federal lawsuit over sanctuary cities threat

-Mayor Rahm Emanuel says Chicago will continuing fighting President Donald Trump's immigration policies with a lawsuit alleging it's illegal for the federal government to withhold public safety grants from so-called sanctuary cities.
+Mayor Rahm Emanuel says Chicago will continue fighting President Donald Trump's immigration policies with a lawsuit alleging it's illegal for the government to withhold public safety grants from so-called sanctuary cities.

 The federal lawsuit is expected to be filed Monday.
 A day earlier Emanuel said Chicago won't "be blackmailed" into changing its values as a welcoming city.